zimbatm/nix-experiments/rehash/README.md

 **STATUS: success!**

+## Motivation

+I was looking at [this PR that adds `builtins.intern` to Nix](https://github.com/NixOS/nix/pull/1502) and wanted to better understand the implications.

+## Intro

 Nix always rebuilds derivations whenever any of the inputs has changed.
 This is an awesome property because it solves cache invalidation.
+Completely.
+Let me say this again; Nix solves one of the 3 hardest problems in the computing industry.
+Ahem :)

     A -> B -> C

 Let's say that A, B and C are derivations.
 Whenever A changes, both B and C will rebuild.
 If B changes, only C will rebuild.
-Here we have a list but usually it's more like a tree where A has B', B''... as dependents and it also goes much deeper.
+Here we have a list but usually the structure is like a tree where A has B', B''... as dependents and it also goes much deeper.

 Now let's imagine that C is a very expensive operations.
 And when B rebuilds, it usually spits the same output.
 C gets the same input but which has a different name.
+So in that case Nix will always rebuild.
+It solves the cache invalidation but at the expense of more computational overhead.

 This project introduces `rehash`.
 The goal is to avoid rebuilding C if the output of B is the same.